-Other supposed benefits of the deal do not survive close scrutiny.
+Other supposed benefits of the Deal do not survive close scrutiny.
 Energy security, for example, is terribly important to both India and the United States.
+We want Infor example, is terribly important to both India and the United States.
 We want India's huge population to satisfy its energy needs without contributing further to the problems of dependence on Middle East oil, pollution, and global warming.
 But the arithmetic does not support the case that nuclear power will spell the difference for India, though it can and should play a role.
 For the foreseeable future, electricity generation in India will be dominated by coal burning.
 Burning coal more cheaply and more cleanly will do more than any conceivable expansion of nuclear power to aid India's economy and the environment.
 And nuclear power does nothing to address the principal Indian oil consuming sector-cars and trucks-since these don't run off the electrical grid and won't for a long time.
+Moreover, the type of nuclear run off the electrical grid and won't for a long time.
 Moreover, the type of nuclear assistance the United States is best positioned to provide (light water reactors operating on low-enriched uranium fuel) is at odds with India's vision of a civil nuclear power program built primarily around breeder reactors.

-It is also said that the deal will require India to improve its laws and procedures for controlling exports or diversions of sensitive nuclear technology-preventing an Indian A.Q.
+It is also said that the Deal will require India to improve its laws and procedures for controlling exports or diversions of sensitive nuclear technology-preventing an Indian A.Q.
 Khan.
 But to my knowledge India has a good record of controlling nuclear exports (though not always ballistic missile exports).
 India is already bound by the U.S.-sponsored U.N.
-Security Council Resolution 1540 which requires such good conduct, so on paper at least Dehli has sold the same horse a second time in the deal.
-In any event, the United States intends to justify the deal's nuclear recognition to other nations around the world on the grounds that India's nuclear proliferation behavior is already exemplary.
+Security Council Resolution 1540 which requires such good conduct, so on paper at least Dehli has sold the same horse a second time in the Deal.
+In any event, the United States intends to justify the Deal's nuclear recognition to other nations around the world on the grounds that India's nuclear pro-liferation behavior is already exemplary.
 It will be difficult to argue this point both ways at the same time.